 Institut ludskych prav (Human Rights Institute), based in Slovakia, works to promote human rights through online and offline campaigns.
 The organisation has significant experience in tackling online hate speech, including an online campaign on housing issues for marginalised Roma communities.

 Romedia Alapitvany, in Hungary, is a regional media organisation run by Roma people.
 Romedia runs media campaigns to promote awareness and understanding of the Roma community.
 A recent project involved delivering filmmaking and journalism training for Roma women

-Romsko nacionalno vijece (The Roma National Council, RNC), based in Croatia, is an umbrella organization for the protection and promotion of Roma minority rights.
-The RNC promotes inclusion of Roma while protecting their historical and cultural heritage and promoting their identity.
+Romsko nacionalno vijece (The Roma National Council, RNC), based in Croatia, is an umbrella organization for protecting and promoting Roma minority rights.
+The RNC promotes the inclusion of Roma while protecting their historical and cultural heritage and promoting their identity.